Jordan Oliver (professional wrestler)

 Jordan Oliver Jr. (born June 18, 1999) is an American professional wrestler.
-He is currently performing on the independent circuit – predominantly for Game Changer Wrestling (GCW), where he performs under his real name (stylized as Jordan Oliver) and is a former JCW World Champion and three-time GCW World Tag Team Champion.
-He is best known for his work with Major League Wrestling (MLW) and Combat Zone Wrestling (CZW), where he was a one-time CZW Wired Champion.
+He is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where he is one-half of Bustah and the Brain with Alec Price.
+He also performs on the independent circuit – predominantly for Game Changer Wrestling (GCW).
+He is best known for his work with Major League Wrestling (MLW) and Combat Zone Wrestling (CZW).

 Professional wrestling career

+Early career (2016–2017)

+Jordan had various wrestling matches as a backyard wrestler on the YouTube wrestling channel Sillysuperpop which is known as G.T.S.
+(Grims Toy Show) Wrestling from around 2016-2017.
+He had matches with opponents such as KC Navarro, Jay "The Key" Evans, Charlie Tiger, and more.

 Game Changer Wrestling (2017; 2019–present)

 On December 30, 2017, at The Compound Fight Club: Chapter 1, Oliver made his debut for Game Changer Wrestling (GCW), in a five-way match, which was won by Matt Travis.
 He returned two years later at Crushed Up, and due to his style of wrestling, he has mainly appeared in scramble matches.

 In March 2020, Oliver participated in the Acid Cup.
 He defeated fellow YDNB member Ellis Taylor in the first round, Nick Gage in the quarter-final, before falling to Blake Christian in the semi-final.
 In April 2021, he was again named a participant in the Acid Cup.
 He reached the final by defeating Edith Surreal in the first round, Brayden Lee in the second round and Cole Radrick in the semi-final.
 He won the tournament by defeating Lee Moriarty in the final.
 On May 1, at Ashes to Ashes, he unsuccessfully challenged Gage for the GCW World Title.